 The investment of purchase of machinery will include expenditures on various business product lines like Assembly, Solvent/Cationic Dyes and Intermediates (J Acid Urea/Amino C Acid/Mixed cleve acid/Gamma acid) for equipment, such as (i) MS Vessel; (ii) MembraneFilter Press; (iii) Glass Line (Under EPCG); (iv) Nitration - Enamel Reactor (Under EPCG); (v) Sulfonation - Glass Line Reactor (Under EPCG); and other machinery.
+Our company proposes to purchase new machinery.
 Our Company has identified the necessary machinery and obtained quotations from the respective vendors, but we have not yet placed any orders or entered into definitive agreements for the procurement of this equipment.
 Please note that our expansion plans are indicative and subject to potential challenges, including cost overruns or delays.